GoronwyPrice/CodeClubScratchModuleA/README.md

 In the sprite Ball the variable Launches can be Edited

+# SB3 Files

+##spaceSaucerAversusAliens.sb3

+Reference:  Raspberry Pi  For Dummies by Sean NcManus and Mike Cook

+Click on the Green flag to start and red hex button to stop the game.

+This project uses:  My Blocks   Variables   if else

+Pressing the left-arrow and right-arrow keys on the keyboad controls the x-position of the Ship Sprite.

+Pressing the space key fires a fireBall at the alien.
+Note that you cannot fire another ball until the current ball has completed its trajectory

+Pressing the s key on the keyboard stops the game.

 # NOTES ABOUT SCRATCH
 ## PROBLEM: IN SCRATCH CODE PANEL, CODE STACK TRAPPED BEHIND THE CODE BLOCK PALETTE
 In the code panel, click on the minus(-) item a few times to reduce the magnification.
 This may make the trapped code blocks to jut-out from under the palette panel and therefore can be dragged back to the code panel.
 Drag the top-most block of a stack, otherwise the stack would break-up, giving you another problem to sort out.
 You can also try clicking the equals(=)